New Jersey attorney assisting individuals with tax debt in resolving disputes with the Internal Revenue Service or New Jersey Division of Taxation.

 Do you owe back taxes?
 Have you failed to file tax returns?
 Have you received a letter from the Internal Revenue Service about plans to levy on your property?
 Are you being audited?
 Have you willfully failed to pay taxes, understated your income, or willfully failed to remit trust fund taxes, such as sales or employment taxes?

-The firm represents individuals and businesses that need to address various tax issues quickly and aggressively, such as:
+We represent individuals and businesses that need to address various tax issues quickly and aggressively, such as:

 - Unpaid taxes and unfiled tax returns;